-3. Entrance Examination Scores: Submit ACT, SAT, or CLT test scores.
+- Entrance Examination Scores: Submit ACT, SAT, or CLT test scores.
 Applicants who have not taken the ACT, SAT, or CLT examination will be required to take the ACT Assessment (residual testing) at Hannibal-LaGrange University before registration.
-A fee is charged for this service.

-- 4. Tuition Deposit: Submit payment of an tuition deposit in the amount of \$100.
-This deposit is refundable through May 1.

-- 5. Housing Form: For applicants desiring on-campus housing, submit a housing form with a \$100 dorm deposit.

-- Health Form: Submit a completed

-Hannibal-LaGrange University Health

-Form available online at
+A fee is charged for this service. - Tuition Deposit: Submit payment of a tuition deposit in the amount of \$100.
+This deposit is refundable through May 1. - Housing Form: For applicants desiring on-campus housing, submit a housing form with a \$100 dorm deposit. - Health Form: Submit a completed Hannibal-LaGrange University Health Form available online at www.hlg.edu/scom/frm/view.php?id =68624 and submission of up-to-date immunization record.

-www.hlg.edu/scom/frm/view.php?id=6

-8624 and submission of up-to-date immunization record.